 Sell your house and most of your belongings and move to an apartment downtown in a big city.
 You'll have the convenience of living near big city attractions such as sports venues, museums, and arts facilities.
 Transportation is readily available, so you won't need to drive anymore.
-Moving to an apartment will mean that you no longer need to do as many chores and yard work to maintain a house and yard.
-Housing prices vary a lot, you'll want to see how close you can live to the action without paying a huge price.
+Moving to an apartment will mean that you no longer need to do as many chores and yard work tasks to maintain a house and yard.
+Housing prices vary a lot, and you'll want to see how close you can live to the action without paying a huge price.

 8. Stay in Your Current Place

 This one is pretty boring, but you might like it.
 Pay off your current house and stay there in retirement.
 Since you are familiar with the area and local employers, you may be able to continue working part-time in retirement.
 You already have connections to the community and neighborhood.
 You can stay in a familiar place.
 You'll just have more free time after you retire.
 The weather may not be ideal in your current location, but you are used to it.
 You can avoid the stress and hassle of packing and moving by retiring in place.
 You can take vacations during retirement to visit other places with your old house still being your home.

 Sell your house and rent a house instead.
 This plan works best if you sell most of your unnecessary belongings so you can move easily.
 This plan allows you to try suburban living in different cities and neighborhoods as you choose.
 Since you are renting, someone else will take care of the maintenance for you.
 You can try different styles of houses and different neighborhoods, moving whenever you wish.
 This plan allows you to select houses that already have accessible features rather than remodeling your existing house as you grow older.

 10. Permanent Vacation